exercism/8th/exercises/practice/luhn/.docs/instructions.append.md

 Start 8th loading test-words.8th: `8th -f test-words.8th`.
-This will start a CLI session where, once you’ve written some code in your solution file, you can load it with `"luhn.8th" f:include` and you can run tests interactively by copying and pasting them in from luhn-tests.8th or by entering your own.
+This will start a CLI session where, once you’ve written some code in your solution file, you can load it with `"luhn.8th" f:include` and you can run the tests with `"luhn-tests.8th" f:include` or you can copy and paste a single test from that file or enter your own.

 ### Editing the luhn-tests.8th file